ywangd/stash/README.md

   `~/Documents/bin:$STASH_ROOT/bin`.

 * The executable files are either Python scripts or StaSh scripts.
-The type of script is determined by first looking at the first line of the file - following the common UNIX/Linux convention of determining the type of a script by specifying a line with `#!pathToInterpreterExecutable`.
-If the first line contains `#! ... python...`, it is considered a python script, if it is `#! ... bash...`, it is a shell script.
-If this does not work, the file name extensions `.py` and `.sh` respectively are considered.
-Default is shell script.
-  * When
+The type of script is determined by looking at the file extensions ".py" and ".sh".
+  A file without extension is considered a  shell script.
-  Invoking a script, you can omit the extension, StaSh will try find the file with one of the extensions.
+  * When invoking a script, you can omit the extension, StaSh will try find the file with one of the extensions.
 For an example, StaSh interprets the command `selfupdate` and find the file `selfupdate.sh` to execute.
-  * Note a file without "#!" or extension is considered as a shell script.
   * Files without extension won't show up as an auto-completion possibility.

 * Command can only be written in a single line.
 No line continuation is